Northbrae, Berkeley, California

-Northbrae, Berkeley, California is an affluent neighborhood in Berkeley, California built as part of the northern expansion of North Berkeley.
-Its border is Solano Avenue to the North, Spruce Street to the East, the Albany city limits to the West, and Hopkins Street, Yolo Avenue, and Eunice Street to the south.
+Northbrae is a neighborhood in Berkeley, California built as part of the early 20th century northern expansion of Berkeley.
+The name broadly refers to the communities north of Berryman Street, south of Solano Avenue, east of Spruce and west of Albany.
 It's bordered by the two commercial districts on Solano Avenue and Hopkins Street, as well as hilly terrain made up of volcanic rock, rhyolite, and 136 stairways carved into the landscape.
-The neighborhood is visibly distinct for its pink sidewalks and many stone pillars topped with concrete globes denoting street names.
+The Northbrae development area is visibly distinct for its pink sidewalks and many stone pillars topped with concrete globes denoting street names.
 The central hub of Northbrae is the Fountain at the Circle, a water fountain designed by the head architect of the University of California surrounded by terra cotta roundabout and stairwell.
 Northbrae made it into the American Planning Association's list of Great Places in America in 2011.

 History

 After a 1906 earthquake along the western coast, about 15,000 residents from San Francisco decided to move East.
 Commuter rail had made it possible to now inhabit the countryside and Duncan McDuffie and Joseph Mason took full advantage of this.
 Under Mason-McDuffie Co., they purchased 700 acres for a subdivision that would eventually be known as Berkeley.
 Garden suburbs and the Beaux Arts style were prominent influences for this new area.
 At one point, the local Chamber of Commerce even proposed that Berkeley be named the state capital and the developers named the streets of Northbrae after various California counties but it did not succeed.
-Northbrae was split up into four sections: "Northbrae" west of the Alameda, "Northbrae Terrace" east of the Alameda and denoted by two pillars rather than just one at each entrance on the Alameda, Berkeley Heights as a predecessor to the Berkeley Hills, and a small portion called Grand View Terrace which contains the districts most finest homes between Shattuck and Spruce streets.
+Northbrae was split up into five sections: "Northbrae" west of The Alameda, "Northbrae Terrace" east of the Alameda and denoted by two pillars rather than just one at each entrance on The Alameda, Berkeley Heights as a predecessor to the Berkeley Hills, Berkeley Square which was north of Marin Avenue and focused along Arlington Avenue and The Alameda, and a small portion called Grand View Terrace which contains the districts most finest homes between Shattuck and Spruce streets.
+Since then, "Northbrae" has grown to refer to smaller subdivisions bordering the original such as the Peralta Park development around Hopkins or the Highlands development near Eunice Street.

 Duncan McDuffie led Berkeley to become the first city in the United States to prohibit multifamily housing through zoning and Northbrae was the widest zoned single-family district.
 As with all of Mason-McDuffie Co. subdivisions, their homes in Northbrae included deed restrictions prohibiting sale to anyone who wasn't white.